d-alfa/Scraper/README.md

 ## Overwiew

 This web scraper is built using the Scrapy framework.
-The scraper is designed to extract data from **skonis ir kvapas** website and can be customized for various use cases.
+The scraper is designed to extract data from **https://www.skonis-kvapas.lt/** website and can be customized for various use cases.

 ## Requirements

 - Python 3.x
 - Scrapy framework
 - ScrapeOps library

+## Features

+- **Black Tea Spider** : Scrapes website for black tea data.
+- **Green Tea Spider** : Scrapes website for green tea data.

 ## Installation